Ishikashah2510/nirvaas_main/Readme.md

 	=> User can view details of all accounts or a particular account and can delete an account.

-Other features are as specifies in the SRS doc.
+Other features are as specified in the SRS doc.

 To run this project: